- Entry Forms

 collection of traditional and contemporary wine brands from some of the world's most coveted wine regions.
 Gillian has

-member of Cumulus Wines in 2006 alongside Philip Shaw (original Rosemount Estate Winemaker), Gillian achieved
+founding member of Cumulus Wines, alongside Philip Shaw (original Rosemount Estate Winemaker).
+Soon after,

-California Sur, Mexico.
-The retired food editor, wine columnist and restaurant critic of The Sacramento Bee, he
+Baja California Sur, Mexico .
+The retired food editor, wine columnist and restaurant critic of The Sacramento Bee, Mike

-recently was named one of the two new chief judges for the California State Fair Commercial Wine Competition.
+of two chief judges for the California State Fair commercial and home wine competitions.

 Institute of America at Greystone.
 Working with the Rudd Center for Professional Wine Studies, a state of the art